paulineHans/QualIQon_Tool/README.md

 This is achieved through the visualization of quality metrics derived from key steps in DDA-MS proteomics workflows, such as peptide spectrum matching, quantification, and protein identification.

-The tool supports widely used analysis pipelines including ProteomIQon, MaxQuant, and FragPipe.
+The tool supports widely used analysis pipelines including ProteomIQon (https://github.com/CSBiology/ProteomIQon), MaxQuant, and FragPipe.

 The Core Project
 -----------------